A step-by-step guide to reading a completed credit report

 Reading a completed credit report can be a daunting task.
 Thankfully, we are here to make this as easy and seamless as possible.
 The areas we will go over are:

-The information included under "Employer" and "Current Address" is based on public record will be the most updated information TransUnion has for the applicant.
+- The information included under "Employer" and "Current Address" is based on public record and will be the most updated information TransUnion has for the applicant.